utgwkk/App-PerlFuzzyTokenFinder/README.md

 perl-fuzzy-token-finder

-# DESCRIPTION

-perl-fuzzy-token-finder is a frontend of App::PerlFuzzyTokenFinder.

 # SYNOPSIS

     $ perl-fuzzy-token-finder 'return ... unless ...'

+# DESCRIPTION

+perl-fuzzy-token-finder is a fuzzy finder for Perl statements.

 # LICENSE